Successful business person at laptop computer

 • Additional documentation is needed when paying a salary such as a T4 filing with the CRA.

-• CPP contributions are required as an employee, which is an added expense to the company and the employee.
+• CPP contributions are required as an employee and the company is required to match the contributions, which is an added expense to the company and the employee.

 • A salary creates contribution room to your RRSP.
 If you do not expect to contribute to an RRSP, then this may be a lost benefit.